Beekeeping Made Easy: A Helpful Guide

 3. Drone: Drones are male bees that mate with the queen.
 They are larger than queen and worker bees and most often appear when it’s time for the queen to lay fertilized eggs.
 Drones die immediately after mating.

 Virtually anyone can start a backyard bee colony.
 However, to ensure your bees thrive, you will need a few basic necessities, including:

 Bees: The bees themselves.
 Purchase them online or look for local bee farmers.
 Shipping bees can get expensive, so it’s always best to go with the local option.

 Shelter: Again, you have options.
 Many beginner beekeepers choose a simple Langstroth box, a model that includes multiple frames for bees to colonize.
 The two other popular and efficient models are Top Bar and Warre.
-To determine the best box for your needs, check out this handy diagram.
+To determine the best box for your needs.

 Location: You can place the shelter anywhere, but bees can become aggressive if they don’t have space to fly and pollinate.
 To be on the safe side, place your bee colony in a well-ventilated area facing southeast, if possible.
 Too much wind and rain bothers bees, so avoid open areas and situating the shelter under gutters and downspouts.